• Bike Rental

 It may sound obvious, but do pack cycling clothes that are appropriate for biking, but also pack after riding clothes that can get dirty or that are easy to wash and dry.

-You'll also want to wear light colors so you don't get overheated while cycling in the sun.
+Pro Tip: wear light colors so you don't get overheated while cycling in the sun.
 And if you plan on riding at night, make sure that your clothes are reflective and easy-to-see.

 Before you start your tour, make sure you've got the right gear: